HG3112/hevcqp/hevcdec_mod/README.md

 The attached file hevcdec_mod.c is a modification of hevcdec.c from ffmpeg 7.1 (libavcodec/hevc/)

-Modification are from me (HG) and stg7 repository https://github.com/stg7/hevc_bitstreamparser
+Modifications are from me (HG) and stg7 repository https://github.com/stg7/hevc_bitstreamparser

 Use the modified version only with hevcqp script